ekholme/brain/content/Google Gen AI Course.md

   - ai
   - google
 ---
-This is a hub for notes and codelabs/notebooks associated with Google's 5 Day Intensive Generative AI Course.
+This is a hub for notes and codelabs/notebooks associated with Google's 5 Day Intensive Generative AI Courses.

+## Fall 2025 Course Notes

-## Notes
+## Spring 2025 Course Notes

 - [[Google Gemini]]: Introduction and snippets to the Gemini developer API via the Python SDK
 - [[Foundational LLMs and Text Generation]]